LeBron James Is Sick Of Asking The Cavs For A Backup Point Guard

 Cleveland drafted a talented young point guard in Kay Felder last summer, but he’s young, undersized, and inexperienced and thus has yet to become a reliable contributor in their rotation.
 The Cavs have until the February 23 trade deadline to try and acquire a more established reserve, so look for the front office to be very active between now and then.

-Still, it’s unclear exactly what their options.
+Still, it’s unclear exactly what their options are.
 Rajon Rondo could be on his way out of Chicago, but the organization should probably be wary of adding the perpetually-disgruntled guard and potentially upsetting their chemistry.
 Beyond that, it’s a giant question mark.

 Join The Discussion: Log In With